IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 ### Axis Labels Abbreviation

-Although, the $PlatformShort$ charts support abbreviation of large numbers (e.g. 10,000+) displayed in axis labels when [`yAxisAbbreviateLargeNumbers`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisabbreviatelargenumbers) is set to true.
+Although, the Angular charts support abbreviation of large numbers (e.g. 10,000+) displayed in axis labels when [`yAxisAbbreviateLargeNumbers`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisabbreviatelargenumbers) is set to true.
 We recommend, instead pre-processing large values in your data items by dividing them a common factor and then setting [`yAxisTitle`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxxychartcomponent.html#yaxistitle) to a string that represents factor used used to abbreviate your data values.

-This code snippet shows how to set axis title in the $PlatformShort$ charts.
+This code snippet shows how to set axis title in the Angular charts.

 ```html
 <igx-category-chart yAxisTitle="In millions of Dollars"></igx-category-chart>